velodrome-finance/contracts/SPECIFICATION.md

 ### FactoryRegistry

 Registry of pool, gauge, bribe and managed rewards factories.
 Contains a default list of factories so swaps via the router will always work.
+Used within Voter to validate new gauge creation.
+Reusing the same pool factory address with a new gauge or new bribe rewards factory is not permitted.

 ## Token